TMC takes patient safety very seriously.

-TMC encourages our patients to be involved with their care as a strategy to reduce errors and help keep healthcare safe.
-The “Speak Up Program” is an example of educational material given to our patients to help engage them in questioning and preventing possible safety issues.
+TMC encourages our patients to be involved with their care as a strategy to reduce errors and help keep health care safe.
+The acronym SPEAK UP encourages patients to ask questions and discuss safety concerns.

-S: Speak up if you have questions or concerns, and if you don’t understand, ask again.
+- S: Speak up if you have questions or concerns.
+If you don’t understand, ask again.
 It’s your body and you have a right to know.

-K: Know what medications you take and why you take them.
-Medication errors are the most common healthcare mistakes.
+- K: Know what medications you take and why you take them.
+Medication errors are the most common health care mistake.

-U: Use a hospital, clinic, surgery center, or other type of healthcare organization that has undergone a rigorous on site evaluation against established state-of-the-art quality and safety standards.
+- U: Use a hospital, clinic, surgery center or other type of health care organization that has undergone a rigorous on-site evaluation based on established state-of-the-art quality and safety standards.
+(TMC earned The Joint Commission's Gold Seal for Hospital Accreditation by demonstrating continuous compliance with the commission's performance standards.)

 Patient Safety Tips